TheBigBookMan/Mealsly/README2.md

 - we take percentage
 - funds released to seller after pickup (manual or auto)
 - QR code scan on pickup (seller phone or print out) for buyer to scan and onces scanned the money from escrow goes through
+- or maybe the chef has to enter a code that the buyer is given
+- cancellation fee as well maybe like cant cancelled 1 day before the pickup date

 ### Order Management
 - tracking order status- pending, preparing, ready, completed